abhi9720/social-Media-Api/README.md

 **Feature Of API :**

-The API should support features like getting a user profile, follow a user, upload a post, delete a post, like a post, unlike a liked post, and comment on a post.
+The API support features like getting a user profile, follow a user, upload a post, delete a post, like a post, unlike a liked post, and comment on a post.

 ### **API Endpoints**

-- **POST /api/authenticate** should perform user authentication and return a JWT token.
+- **POST /api/authenticate**  perform user authentication and return a JWT token.
     - INPUT: Email, Password
     - RETURN: JWT token

-- **POST /api/authenticate/register** should perform user authentication and return a JWT token.
+- **POST /api/authenticate/register**  perform user authentication and return a JWT token.
     - INPUT: name, Email, Password
     - RETURN: JWT token